Divyanka Tripathi Is Unstoppable! The Yeh Hai Mohabbatein Actress Dazzles On Magazine Cover!

 - Yeh Hai Mohabbatein Completes 1500 Episodes, The Team Thanks Fans For Their Love

 Divyanka Tripathi is one of the beautiful and talented actresses in the television industry.
-She started her journey on television with Zee TV's show, Banoo Main Teri Dulhann and impressed everyone by playing dual role!
+She started her journey on television with Zee TV's show, Banoo Main Teri Dulhann and impressed everyone by playing a dual role!
 Now, she is ruling the hearts of millions with her role as Ishita, on Star Plus popular show, Yeh Hai Mohabbatein.
 The actress, who is often seen in traditional dresses on the show, has surprised her fans with her latest look!
 She is seen in never-seen-before avatar on a magazine cover!

-The Yeh Hai Mohabbatein actress appeared on Fitlook's July edition's cover!
+The Yeh Hai Mohabbatein actress appeared on Fitlook's July edition cover!
 We must say that Divyanka looked stunning in her new look!

 Meet The New Cover Girl!